christonomous/christonomous/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/christonomous/](https://www.linkedin.com/in/christonomous/).

-- ⚡ Facts about me **I've started as a Call Agent, became a Developer and Founder, and now I am deeply into Trading**.
+- ⚡ Facts about me **I've started as a Call Agent, became a Developer and Founder, and now I am deeply into Trading and AI Automation**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">